espocrm/documentation/docs/administration/workflows.md

 Supported request methods:

+* GET
 * POST
 * PUT
 * PATCH
 * DELETE
-* GET

-Payload should be specified in JSON format (event if *Content type* is not *application/json*).
-It's possible to use placeholders in payload json.
+Payload should be specified in JSON format (even so if *Content type* is other than *application/json*).
+It's possible to use placeholders in the JSON payload.

 Additional headers can be specified.